peterhinch/micropython-samples/astronomy/README.md

 * `long=LONG` Longitude in degrees (-ve is West).
 * `lto=0` Local time offset in hours to UTC (-ve is West); the value is checked to ensure `-12 < lto < 12`.
 See [section 2.3](./README.md#23-effect-of-local-time).
+The constructor sets the object's date to the system date: this does require that the system clock is set to local time.
+Precision is not required so long as the date component is correct.

 ## 2.2 Methods